eloymelo/EFI-ASRock-B450M-SL-Ryzen-7-5700X-RX-6700-XT/README.md

 - XLNCUSBFix.kext

 ## Keep in mind:
-- You need to remove the NootRX.kext in order to have a successfully install.
-It will not work if you do not remove it before a fresh install of the macOS.
+- You need to add the NootRX.kext after the install so you can get the hardware acceleration.

 ## Thanks/Credits
 - [Opencore Team](https://dortania.github.io/getting-started/)